Joint Enforcement Strike Force Combating California’s Underground Economy

 - Eliminate unfair business competition.

-- Protect workers by ensuring they receive all compensation, benefits, and worker protections they are entitled to by law relating to their employment.
+- Protect workers by ensuring they receive all compensation, benefits, and worker protections relating to their employment that they are entitled to by law.

 - Protect the consumer by ensuring all businesses are properly licensed and they adhere to the State’s consumer protection regulations.

 - Reduce the burden on law-abiding citizens and businesses by ensuring all businesses and individuals comply with the State’s licensing, regulatory, and payroll tax laws.

 - Reduce the tax gap by increasing voluntary compliance with the State’s payroll tax laws to maximize the State’s General and Special Fund revenues.